Dr Sarah Knight

 - comparative literature (English, French, Greek, Italian, Latin)

-- educational institutions: schools, universities and Inns of Court
+- educational institutions: schools, universities, Inns of Court

 - translation and adaptation